joechanlab/Xenium_lung_NE_Plasticity_2024/README.md

 # Xenium Lung NE Plasticity

-This repository contains the scripts and notebooks to analyze Xenium data for lung NE plasticity project.
+This repository contains the nextflow pipeline and scripts to analyze Xenium data for lung NE plasticity project.

 ## Usage